 We are developing Foralumab, for which we in-licensed the intellectual property from Novimmune SA, or Novimmune, in December 2014, as a potential treatment for non-alcoholic steatohepatitis, or NASH, and Crohn's disease as well as neurodegenerative diseases such as multiple sclerosis, or MS. We believe that oral or intranasal administration of Foralumab has the potential to reduce inflammation while minimizing the toxicity and related side effects.
 To date, Foralumab has been studied in one Phase 1 and two Phase 2a clinical trials conducted by Novimmune in 68 patients dosed by the intravenous route of administration.
 In these trials, Foralumab was observed to be safe and well-tolerated and produced immunologic effects consistent with potential clinical benefit while demonstrating mild to moderate infusion related reactions, or IRR.
-We plan to initially investigate Foralumab for safety and its immunomodulatory activity in healthy volunteers in two Phase 1 trials.
-In one of the Phase 1 trials, subjects will be dosed Foralumab in a newly developed oral formulation (enteric capsule) with an intention to treat patients with NASH and/or Crohn's disease and in the other Phase 1 trial, Foralumab will be dosed via intranasal administration using a hand-held nasal device with an intention to treat patients with MS. An IND for the first-in-human, intranasal evaluation of Foralumab in healthy volunteers was filed on June 1, 2018 and accepted by the FDA on August 20, 2018.
-Dosing was initiated in November 2018 for this dose-ranging, Phase 1 trial to evaluate safety and biomarkers of immunomodulation of clinical responses.
+We plan to initially investigate Foralumab in a newly developed oral formulation (enteric capsule) with an intention to treat patients with NASH and/or Crohn's disease and in the other Phase 1 trial, Foralumab will be dosed via intranasal evaluation (enteric capsule) with an intention to treat patients with NASH and/or Crohn's disease and in the other Phase 1 trial, Foralumab will be dosed via intranasal evaluation in healthy volunteers was filed on June 1, 2018 and accepted by the FDA on August 20, 2018.
+Dosing was initiated in November 2018 for this dose-ranging, Phase 1 trial to evaluate safety and biomarkers of immunomodulation of clinical responses .
 Topline results from this study are expected in the third quarter of 2019.
 In addition, we have submitted an IND on March 18, 2019, to the FDA and expect to initiate a Phase 1 trial of the enteric capsule formulation of Foralumab in healthy volunteers in the second quarter of 2019 and a Phase 2 trial by the end of the second quarter 2020, in patients with NASH and/or Crohn's disease.
-On April 16, 2018 we e
+On April 16, 2018 we entered into an exclusive license agreement with The Brigham and Women's Hospital, Inc., or BWH, relating to a novel formulation o

 We are developing Milciclib, for which we in-licensed the intellectual property from Nerviano Medical Sciences S.r.l., or Nerviano, in January 2015, as a potential treatment for hepatocellular carcinoma, or HCC.
 A novel feature of Milciclib is its ability to reduce levels of microRNAs, miR-221 and miR-222.
 MicroRNAs are small RNA molecules that play a significant role in the regulation of gene expression. miR-221 and miR-222 are believed to be linked to the development of blood supply (angiogenesis) in cancer tumors.
 Levels of these microRNAs are consistently elevated in HCC patients and may contribute towards resistance to treatment with Sorafenib, a multikinase inhibitor (a drug which may inhibit the cellular division and proliferation associated with certain cancers) often prescribed to HCC patients as the Standard of Care (SOC).
 To date, Milciclib has been studied in a total of eight completed and ongoing Phase 1 and Phase 2 clinical trials in 316 patients In these trials, Milciclib was well-tolerated with minimal adverse events.
 We initiated a Phase 2a trial for Milciclib as a monotherapy in patients with HCC in the third quarter of 2017 and expect top-line results in July 2019.
-We expect to initiate a Phase 2b trial for Milciclib in combination with Sorafenib (also known under its brand name Nexavar®, used to treat some types of kidney, liver and thyroid cancers) in patients with HCC in 2019.
+We expect to initiate a Phase 2b trial for Milciclib in combination with Sorafenib (also known under its brand name Nexavar[®], used to treat some types of kidney, liver and thyroid cancers) in patients with HCC in 2019.